ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 -----------------------------------

-This happens when instead of presenting a case against an argument, person A is instead attacked personally, by person B. This is done to discredit the person A, based on who he is, and not the argument that he holds.
+This happens when instead of presenting a case against an argument, person A is instead attacked personally, by person B. This is done to discredit the person A, based on who they are, and not the argument that they hold.

 > After Maria presented a compelling evidence on the failures of democracy, Juan objected that we
 > shouldn’t believe anything from a woman who isn’t married, doesn’t have kids, and listens to weird